-Alison is Head of the Department of Apparel and Associate Dean at Manchester Metropolitan University.
+Alison is Head of Fashion Research at Manchester Metropolitan University.

 Alison’s research is practice-led, developing and testing collaborative models for sustainable craft practices through field research in India.
 Alison has collaborated with HEI’s, NGO’s and individual crafts workers in India, in a series of projects that have built incrementally and contributed to social and economic impacts on the crafts workers of Gujarat.
 These projects are primarily disseminated through public exhibition, both nationally and internationally.

 Alison is also a trustee of Graduate Fashion Week which, is one of the world’s most important sources of new talent for the global design industry.
 Fashion supports 797,000 jobs domestically alone, contributing £26 billion to the economy.
 Graduate Fashion Week is a crucial part of the dynamic – fuelling innovation in all parts of the fashion business.